Huwie Ishizaki

 Huwie Ishizaki (石崎ひゅーい, Ishizaki Hyūi) is a Japanese singer-songwriter and actor.
-He began writing and performing when he was in middle school and later became the vocalist of the band Astrocoast.
+Born and raised in Mito, Ibaraki, he began writing and performing when he was in middle school and later became the vocalist of the band Astrocoast.
 In 2012, at the age of 26, he became a solo artist after being persuaded to by the music producer Akira Sudo; he debuted in July 2012 with his mini album Dai-san Wakusei Kōkyōkyoku.
-As of March 2025, he has released six full albums.
+As of March 2026, he has released six full albums.
 He charted on Billboard Japans Hot Lyricist and Composer in November 2021.

 Ishizaki has made various film and television appearances, beginning with his debut role in 2016 film Japanese Girls Never Die as Yuji Soga.
 He appeared as Takashi Nozoe in the 2019 film Sora no Restaurant, and as Kamiya Yusuke in the TV drama series Hidarikiki no Eren.

 He has written songs for other artists such as Masaki Suda and Aina the End; he also performed theme songs for Japanese film and TV dramas such as "Yakan Hikō", which was used as the ending theme for 2013 TV drama series Minna!
 ESPer Dayo!.
 He performed "Parade" which served as the secondary ending theme of the 2019 anime Case File nº221: Kabukicho.

 Early life

 Ishizaki was born on March 7, 1984, in Mito, Ibaraki.
 His name was derived from the middle name of David Bowie's son, Duncan Zowie Jones, as his mother was a fan of Bowie's.
 Ishizaki said in an interview with Music Natalie that he was often asked with disbelief to "write his real name", even though Huwie was his real name.
+During his childhood, his mother takes him to Tokyo to see concerts and tours, he said that this is where his desire for expression began to sprout.